daveraees/EMA_Test_Lab/README.md

 * Field-Effect Transistor Characterization

-It is tested with Python 2.5,
+It is tested with Python 2.5

 Requirements:
 ---------
-* python 2.5
 * setuptools=0.6c8
 * numpy=1.4.1
 * scipy=0.7.2